 When it comes to finding the joy in drinking wine, Jon Bonné just gets it.
-In “The New Wine Rules,” Bonné encourages readers to forget the complicated jargon thrust upon them by sommeliers and experts and simply view wine for what it is: a beautiful and enjoyable beverage best consumed without rules.
-Offering guidance on deciphering labels, finding the right bottle for your taste preferences and knowing when to splurge and when to save, Bonné artfully directs readers to take a less serious approach to wine while providing useful bits of educational information along the way.
+In “The New Wine Rules,” Bonné encourages readers to forget the complicated jargon thrust on them by sommeliers and experts and view wine for what it is: a beautiful and enjoyable beverage best consumed without rules.
+Offering guidance on deciphering labels, finding the right bottle for your taste preferences and knowing when to splurge and when to save, Bonné artfully directs readers to take a less serious approach to wine while providing useful bits of education along the way.

 Neal Rosenthal (North Point Press, $17)

 For an insider’s look at the world of wine importation, distribution and more, check out this memoir by long-standing New York wine merchant Neal Rosenthal.
 He first began working with family-owned vineyards in France and Italy in the 1970s and has since created one of the most sought-after portfolios in the world.
 An expert on Old World wine, Rosenthal describes the concept of terroir through the small families, quirky characters and unique vineyard sites with which he works and offers a one-of-a-kind perspective into the wine world’s evolution over the last four decades, as well as personal anecdotes from visits with the industry’s biggest names.

 Learning from one of the wine world’s most respected critics, authors and tasters all in a day’s worth of reading?
 You bet.
 In “The 24-Hour Wine Expert,” renowned wine critic Jancis Robinson tackles how to choose the right bottle, break down wine labels and decipher the world’s best food and wine pairing tricks.
 The prose is written in her signature witty-yet-authoritative tone and is perfect for those looking to tackle the basics in a short period of time.Continue to 5 of 7 below.